bellaliu2023/The-Physics-Grid/physicists/Encyclopedia of Physicists.md

 ### **Max Planck**

-Max · Karl ·Ernst · Ludwig · Planck (April 23, 1858 – October 4, 1947) was a Germany physicist and one of the founders of quantum mechanics.
+Max Karl Ernst Ludwig Planck (April 23, 1858 – October 4, 1947) was a Germany physicist and one of the founders of quantum mechanics.
 He was awarded the Nobel Prize in Physics in 1918 (awarded in 1919) for his discovery of energy quanta.
 The Planck constant, which bears his name, was used in 2019 to redefine the basic unit.
 In addition, there are many scientific trophies, institutions and societies that bear his name.

 It was around 1894 that Planck began to devote all his energies to the study of blackbody radiation.
 Shortly thereafter, on December 14, 1900, Planck came up with a theoretical corollary of the radiation law, in which he used the statistical mechanics of the Austrian physicist Ludwig · Boltzmann, whom he had previously denied.
 Planck proposed the hypothesis of energy quantization at the conference: E=hv, where E is energy, ν is the frequency, and an important physical constant, h, is introduced, the Planck constant, and energy can only be radiated outward in the form of an indivisible energy element (i.e., quanta).
 Such a hypothesis reconciles the contradictions encountered in the study of the law of thermal radiation in classical physics.
 Based on this assumption, he also gave Planck's formula for black-body radiation, which satisfactorily explained the experimental phenomenon.
 Planck was awarded the Nobel Prize in Physics in 1918.
 Although Planck tried to bring his theories within the framework of classical physics in later years, he is still regarded as one of the pioneers of modern physics.